Choose the right exercise for you

 We are all busy, so fitting exercise around all this ‘busy-ness’ can be a challenge.
 However, some types of exercise are ideal for becoming part of your usual day, for example, getting off the bus or train a stop early could build a 20-minute walk into both ends of your day.

 Increasing your level of physical activity doesn’t always mean doing formal exercise.
-Increasing the incidental activity in your day can itself bring health benefits, for example, by helping to burn calories and manage your weight.
+Increasing the incidental activity in your day can itself bring health benefits.
+It improves many aspects of your health, reduces the risk of many diseases and helps to burn calories.
 Rely less on machinery for household chores — sweep the driveway rather than power blasting it with a leaf blower, and walk to the shop for milk rather than driving the car.
 On work days take the stairs rather than the lift, and walk to the park for lunch rather than eating at your work station.

 Set aside an exercise time each day

 Setting aside a dedicated exercise time each day can help to turn regular exercise into a habit, much like washing your hair or making your bed.
 In this way, you’ll find you are less likely to ponder whether or not to go for a walk or run — before you know it you’ll be out there pounding the pavements just because that’s what you do at that time of day!
-Equally, don’t be inflexible about exercise: if you do miss exercising at your preferred time, and the opportunity presents itself at another time during the day, don’t rule out being active then.
+Equally, don’t be inflexible about exercise: if you do miss exercising at your preferred time, and the opportunity presents itself at another time during the day, take the opportunity and enjoy the novelty.

 Choose an exercise that accommodates any health problems you may have

 If you are aged over 40 or are overweight, or you have been inactive for a long time, have existing health problems, or old or recent muscle, bone or joint injuries, see your doctor before starting or re-commencing regular exercise.
 Being unwell or having an injury does not usually rule out exercise, in fact, it is often a vital part of rehabilitation.
-However, exercise in this context may mean you need to re-think your approach to physical activity under guidance from your doctor or healthcare professional.
+However, exercise in this context may mean you need to amend the details of your physical activity program, under guidance from your doctor or other healthcare professional.

 Choose to exercise with a friend